chrishiguto/timeline-table/README.md

 ### Feature priorities

-I started building a resize feature but scrapped it because of UX concerns.
-In hindsight, I should've gone with a more MVP approach - launch with core features, get feedback, then iterate.
-Would've saved some time and maybe delivered a more user-focused experience.
+I began developing a resize functionality but abandoned it due to UX concerns.
+Looking back, I should've implemented the simplest possible resize solution rather than overcomplicating it.
+This would have saved development time while still meeting the nice to have requirement, allowing me to deliver value sooner and refine based on actual usage patterns.

 ### Interaction improvements